 Consider Your Industry: Some industries thrive on organic content.
 For example, tech companies often use blogs and tutorials to build authority.
 In contrast, retail businesses might benefit more from paid ads to drive immediate sales.

 Budget and Resources: Organic marketing is generally less expensive but requires time and effort.
-Inorganic marketing requires a budget but delivers faster results.
+Inorganic marketing requires an advertising budget management but delivers faster results.
 Assess your resources and decide what you can commit to.

 Why choose one when you can have the best of both worlds?
 A hybrid approach allows you to leverage the strengths of both strategies.
 For instance, you can use organic marketing to build a strong foundation and brand presence, and then boost your reach with targeted paid ads.